This certificate program prepares students for entry level employment in the field of Occupational Health and Safety.

 Questions regarding changes should be submitted to firstname.lastname@example.org.

 Occupational health and safety professionals work in business, industry and government to develop systems that identify and control workplace hazards that may cause harm to people, equipment, material and the environment.

-This program is of value to Occupational Health and Safety specialists working for small to medium sized employers, HR representatives, members of Health and Safety committees, as well as supervising staff who need an understanding of the health and safety principles.
+This program will benefit Occupational Health and Safety specialists working for small to medium sized employers, HR representatives, members of Joint Health and Safety Committees, (JHSC) and supervisors seeking a better understanding of health and safety issues and principles.